DiscreetAI/decentralized-ml/README.md

 ## Tests

 There aren't any tests available for this repo yet.
-Please write them if you'd like!
+Please help us write them!